 By Aymara Limma

 *Aymara Limma started her acting career with the miniseries “Capitães da Areia” for a Brazilian TV Network.
-Early in her career, she was cast in Warner Brother’s “City of Angels”, stared as Becky Thatcher in the award winner play “The adventures of Tom Sawyer”, and was the host of “Hollywood Express”.
+Early in her career, she was cast in Warner Brother’s “City of Angels”, stared as Becky Thatcher in the award-winning play “The adventures of Tom Sawyer”, and was the host of “Hollywood Express”.
 She is a regular Soul Brasil magazine contributor.